The 2016 brochure is now available.

-Topics covered include who is a "qualified" individual with a "disability," conduct rules, "reasonable accommodation" requirements, and developments concerning medical examinations of applicants and incumbents, with an opening session highlighting the most common questions from human resources professionals and lawyers and "checklists" for analyzing and documenting ADA and Rehabilitation Act issues.
+Topics covered include who is a "qualified" individual with a "disability," conduct rules, "reasonable accommodation" requirements, and developments concerning medical examinations of applicants and incumbents, with an opening session highlighting the most common questions from ADA practitioners and "checklists" for analyzing and documenting ADA/Rehabilitation Act issues.

 The importance of EEOC's new resource document on "Leave and the ADA," including what the agency now says about intermittent leave, indefinite leave, and one-year return-to-work policies; How supervisors and managers should be trained to avoid “regarding” an employee as disabled under the ADAAA; How employers should handle an employee request for an irritant-free or stress-free environment; Whether getting along with others is an essential function of jobs; How employers should deal with situations involving conflicting doctors’ notes; How to deal with employees who have unreliable or unpredictable attendance, or who continually request extensions of leave; Practical issues concerning employees covered under both the ADA and the FMLA; Whether employers can safely give “accommodations” to employees who don’t technically have disabilities or whether this sets up a “regarded as” case; Whether employers really must give accommodations such as non-competitive reassignment or work-at-home; and Whether conduct rules can be enforced if the employee allegedly broke the rule because of a disability; and How supervisors and managers should be trained concerning discussions with employees about medical information, and about maintaining the confidentiality of medical information.

-Participants will receive the 35th Edition of "Resolving ADA Workplace Questions," an unparalleled research and reference workbook.
+Participants will receive the 39th Edition of "Resolving ADA Workplace Questions," an unparalleled research and reference workbook.
 This Workshop will provide between 6-7.2 CLE / CEU credit hours, depending upon the jurisdiction.